curl/curl/docs/TheArtOfHttpScripting.md

  login forms work and how to login to them using curl.

- It can also be noted that to do this properly in an automated fashion, you will most certainly need to script things and do multiple curl invokes etc.
+ It can also be noted that to do this properly in an automated fashion, you most certainly need to script things and do multiple curl invokes etc.

- First, servers mostly use cookies to track the logged-in status of the client, so you will need to capture the cookies you receive in the responses.
+ First, servers mostly use cookies to track the logged-in status of the client, so you need to capture the cookies you receive in the responses.
  Then, many sites also set a special cookie on the login page (to make sure you got there through their login page) so you should make a habit of first getting the login-form page to capture the cookies set there.

  Some web-based login systems feature various amounts of JavaScript, and sometimes they use such code to set or modify cookie contents.
 Possibly they